Tara Moss’ new novel The War Widow (aka Dead Man Switch) is a brilliant start to what is sure to become a bestselling crime fiction series.

 Disclosure: If you click a link in this post and make a purchase, I may earn a small commission.

 I loved Tara Moss’ Makedde Vanderwall PI crime series and wholeheartedly recommend it to those who enjoy feisty and intelligent leading ladies.
 Titles in that series reviewed on this website include Siren #5 (2009) and Assassin #6 (2012).
-Thankfully, Moss is back on the new release fiction lists with Dead Man Switch, the first in an exciting new historical PI series.
+Thankfully, Moss is back on the new release fiction lists with The War Widow /Dead Man Switch, the first in an exciting new historical PI series.

-As a fan of Moss’ confident and engaging writing style, I had no doubt Dead Man Switch would be great reading.
+As a fan of Moss’ confident and engaging writing style, I had no doubt this novel would be great reading.
 But, the combination of vivid scene depiction, taut plotting, diverse and engaging characters and the exploration of meaty issues, made it so much more than that.

 What’s not to love about Billie Walker?